OanhT04/Mental-Health-NLP-Classifier-Using-Logistic-Regression-Python/README.md

 - Future Improvements:
-- Use a modern NLP approach by using spaCy or BERT and evaluate its performance.
+- Use a modern NLP approach by using spaCy or BERT and evaluate performance.
   -  Reduced noise introduced by class imbalance by reassessing feature importance across categories rather than relying solely on frequency-based weighting.
   -  Improve feature interpretability by validating top-weighted terms against domain relevance and semantic meaning.

-Note for improvement:
+-   semantic analysis:
-Emotions are often: implied, indirect, expressed differently by different people; “Im so happy" is similar to "Yay!" and "I feel so blessed"; spaCy groups these together semantically, even with different wording whereas this current model relies on frequency of words.
+     Emotions are often: implied, indirect, expressed differently by different people; “Im so happy" is similar to "Yay!" and "I feel so blessed"; spaCy can group these phrases together semantically, even with different wording or spelling.
      - Represents meaning as numbers so text can be compared and analyzed
-- Understands context; less about key words and more about meaning
+     - Understands context

 # Future Step: Risk-Flag and Resource Prompt System
-- Upon further improving model performance and robustness, a future project could involve the development of a risk-flag and resource prompt system designed to respond to extreme emotional distress with a banner pop up.
-Rather than functioning as a diagnostic tool, this system would identify high-risk language patterns and triggers supportive interventions.
+-  a future personal project could involve the development of a risk-flag and resource prompt system designed to respond to extreme emotional distress with a banner pop up.
+Rather than functioning as a diagnostic tool, this system would identify high-risk language patterns and encourage help-seeking behavior.
 - When a post is classified as high risk only; the system could prompt the application to display a mental health support message alongside accessible resources, such as crisis hotline information/mental health resources.
-The goal of this approach would be to provide timely, non-intrusive support and encourage help-seeking behavior, while maintaining user privacy and ethical safeguards.